Australia hero image

 • Lodging: 4★ city hotels with meeting rooms; resort properties in Cairns/Port Douglas; desert lodges near Uluru.

-• Mobility: moderate—expect city walking, boardwalks, and optional hikes; we provide accessible alternatives and manage hydration stops.
+• Mobility: moderate—expect city walking, boardwalks, and optional hikes; we provide accessible alternatives and hydration stops.

 • Fundraising moments: harbour dinner cruises, reef sunset receptions, Uluru campfire storytelling, and laneway culinary tours.